Albondigas Mexican meatball soup is a simple dish with light broth, vegetables, and meatballs flavored with chorizo and rice.

-Chicken broth is the base used when making this Mexican soup, but vegetable or beef are also tasty options.
+Chicken broth is used when making this Mexican soup, but vegetable or beef broth are variations that are also tasty.

-The type of meat can also be adapted to your preference.
+The type of meat is adaptable to your preference as well.

 Chorizo adds sooo much flavor, so I don’t recommend substituting that, but go ahead and use turkey, chicken or ground pork instead of beef for the meatballs if you would like.

 Another common way to add flavor to this soup is to incorporate fresh mint in the meat mix.
 Mint adds a fresh depth of flavor, which tastes scrumptious!

 If fresh mint is not readily available then no problem!
 This soup tastes delicious with either option.